Equality, Diversity and Inclusion at the Assembly – Celebrating, Supporting and Embracing Difference

 We committed to fair, transparent recruitment and to the development of all of our staff to enable all who work for us to realise their full potential.

-We welcome and encourage applications from everyone, including groups currently underrepresented in our workforce such as people from a Black or Minority Ethnic background and disabled people.
+We welcome and encourage applications from everyone, including groups currently underrepresented in our workforce such as people from a Black, Asian or Minority Ethnic background and disabled people.

 We will ensure equality of opportunity in our workplace and will not tolerate discrimination on grounds of age, disability, gender identity, religion or belief, race or nationality, marriage or civil partnership status, sex, sexual orientation, working pattern, caring responsibilities, trade union activity or political beliefs – or on any other grounds.